ausgis/geocomplexity/README.md

-Please ensure that **Rcpp** is properly installed and the appropriate **C++** compilation environment is configured in advance if you want to install **geocomplexity** from [github](https://github.com/SpatLyu/geocomplexity).See the next topic on C++ Settings for more information.
+Please ensure that **Rcpp** is properly installed and the appropriate **C++** compilation environment is configured in advance if you want to install **geocomplexity** from [github](https://github.com/SpatLyu/geocomplexity).
+See the next topic on C++ Settings for more information.

 #### From binary